itounagi0116/Ponido/README.md

-# Ponido & e-Ponido Language
+## Ponido & e-Ponido Language

 ![ライセンスバッジ](https://img.shields.io/badge/ライセンス-MIT-007EC6)

 **Ponido** is a simplified and internationalized language based on the Japanese structure, with influences from the minimalist vocabulary of Toki Pona and the affix rules of Ido.
 The language aims to be easy to learn, adaptable, and usable across different cultures. **e-Ponido** is an extension of Ponido, incorporating AI technologies and expanding the language’s potential for use in virtual environments and technical applications.

+---

-## Overview
+### Overview

-### Ponido Language
+#### Ponido Language
 Ponido is designed with three core principles:
 - **Japanese sentence structure**
 - **Minimalist vocabulary based on Toki Pona**
 - **Affixation rules inspired by Ido**

-Ponido is designed to be simple, easy to learn, and useful across multiple cultures and languages.
+It emphasizes simplicity, cross-cultural usability, and easy learning.

-### e-Ponido
+#### e-Ponido Language
-e-Ponido expands upon the basic Ponido framework by integrating:
+e-Ponido builds upon Ponido, integrating:
-- **AI technologies** such as RAG (retrieval-augmented generation) for context-based responses.
+- **AI technologies** such as RAG (retrieval-augmented generation).
-- **MCP (multi-condition processing)** for complex logic and technical applications.
+- **MCP (multi-condition processing)** for advanced logic.
-- **Adaptability** for virtual reality (VR) and extended technical collaboration.
+- **Adaptability** to VR, AR, and technical collaboration.

-The goal of e-Ponido is to support community-driven evolution, facilitate international understanding, and promote virtual and technological integration.
+The goal of e-Ponido is to support community evolution, promote international understanding, and integrate with virtual and technological platforms.

+---

-## Features
+### Features

-### 1. Language Structure
+#### 1. Language Structure
 - **Phonetics**:
   - Vowels: `a, i, u, e, o`
   - Consonants: `k, s, t, n, h, m, r, y, w`
-  - The language follows a CV (consonant-vowel) structure.
+  - Simple CV (consonant-vowel) combinations.
 - **Writing System**:
-  - Uses **Latin script** for simplicity.
+  - Primarily **Latin script** for accessibility.
-  - **Ponido-specific characters** may be introduced in the future for cultural enrichment.
+  - Ponido-specific characters may be introduced for cultural enrichment.

-### 2. Grammar Rules
+#### 2. Grammar Rules
 - **Word Order**:
   - **SOV (Subject-Object-Verb)** structure.
   - Example: `Mi-ga koto-o tsukuru` (I create language).